vijayinyoutube/timerapp/README.md

 This app is a simple digital count down timer app built for demo purpose.

+Check out the video tutorial for this app 👉 : https://youtu.be/G8GIJhVqFQA

 To know more awesome content about Flutter.,

 Visit my channel 👉 : https://www.youtube.com/channel/UCBC_Z7jla1GSITcqLKAtPxQ